wp-plugins/admin-menu-tree-page-view/readme.txt

 == Changelog ==

+= 0.3 =
+- Removed some notices
+- Added a search/filter box.
+Search your pages in real time.
+I love it! :)

 = 0.2 =
 - Some CSS changes.
 The icons and text and smaller now.
 I think it's better this way, you can fit so many more pages in the tree now.
 - Now you can add new pages below or as a child to a page.
 For me this has been the feature I've missed the most.

 = 0.1 =
 - It's alive!